 Potential producers (residents of the communities named above who show proof of residency) must attend at least one volunteer workshop at Bloomfield Community Television (BCTV), located at Telegraph Road and Long Lake in Bloomfield Township.
 At this workshop, you will learn techniques necessary to be a part of any on site crew.
 It is important to volunteer on other shows to hone your skills and help build the program.

 Fill out a program proposal form and submit it to BCTV.
 You will meet with the Program Development Committee, community members who have expertise in local programming.
 With them, you will fine-tune your program concept into a working plan.

 You are responsible for copyright approval, creating and purchasing your set, and scheduling all your guests.
 You will learn more about this at pre-production meetings with BCTV staff members.

 Many people prefer to volunteer behind the camera or in the booth rather than produce their own show.
 This enables them to view many local events and studio programs from the other side of the camera and become a part of them.
 Your name will be included in the show’s credits.
 Consider this as a unique way of volunteering in your community.

-For more information, note the volunteer workshop schedule below, call the BACB at 248-336-9445 or check out the Bloomfield Township website.
+For more information, call the BACB at 248-336-9445 or check out the Bloomfield Township website.

 Map to Studio